-Ensure that the saw chain is correctly tensioned and the chain drive cover is properly secured before use and during cutting. • The saw chain will "stretch" with use, so it is important to check chain tension before and during use • Wear suitable gloves when handling cutting devices. • Do NOT check chain tension with the battery installed. • Do NOT adjust chain tension with the battery installed.
+Ensure that the saw chain is correctly tensioned and the chain bar lock nut is properly tightened before use and during cutting. • The saw chain will "stretch" with use, so it is important to check chain tension before and during use • The saw chain cutters are very sharp - wear suitable protective gloves when handling the saw chain. • Do NOT check chain tension with the battery installed in the tool. • Do NOT adjust chain tension with the battery installed in the tool.

 Correct saw chain tension is extremely important in terms of both tool efficiency and operator safety.
 Check chain tension before each use.
-Check chain tension frequently during use - whenever the tool is put down (battery MUST be removed first).
+Check chain tension frequently during use - whenever the tool is put down (the battery MUST be removed first).